koalalorenzo/blog/content/posts/202501-its-time-to-move-on/index.md

 In the past few months, I started thinking about how I use social networks and the impact they have on my life.
-Today, I took a strong decision: it’s time to move on from Instagram, a platform that is clearly **no longer a social network**.
-But where to?
+Today, I took a strong decision: it’s time to move on from Instagram, a platform that is clearly **no longer a social network**. _How did we get here?
+Where are we going?_
 I need to dig deeper into my past personal experience with the social network to really understand why I am going to use Mastodon and Pixelfed.

 <!--more-->

+{{< image src="cover.webp" class="square" >}}

 ## My Instagram experience